Nationalarenan: Events

+Concerts

 Points of interest

 The stadium is located a 700-metre (800 yards) walk from the Solna commuter train station, where the Tvärbanan tramway and local buses are also available (a slightly longer walk away).
+Slightly further away (1.4 km, 0.9 mi) the Näckrosen metro station is found.
 The 18th meridian east runs through Nationalarenan.
+By 2028 there will be another metro station, Arenastaden metro station 800m away.
 There are two boards informing that the eighteenth meridian has passed through this point, at the entrance B and F.

 The arena, located about six km (3,7 miles) from Stockholm Central Station, has parking for 300 charter buses and 4,000 cars.
 Along with the stadium, there will also be built a number of hotels with a total of approximately 400 rooms, restaurants for 8,000 guests, office areas for 10,000 employees, conference/exhibition centres and 2,000 flats.
 Moreover, a shopping mall, Mall of Scandinavia, with 240 shops and a multi screen cinema, opened near the stadium in 2015.
 The mall is the biggest shopping centre in Sweden.

 The total project was calculated to cost more than 4 billion SEK.